Employee Engagement For Attracting & Retaining Top Talent

 Taking steps to ensure high performers are interested, challenged, promoted, and encouraged to succeed can help ensure they stick around.
 One way companies can begin to create and foster engagement is to define it.
 What does it look like for employees to be doing the work they love to do?
 There are a many factors that comprise employee engagement, and just as many strategies to create opportunities to keep top talent engaged.

-Give Workers Safe Ways to Speak Out
+Give Workers Safe Ways to Freely Speak Out About Issues

 When it comes to employee engagement, sometimes even the rock stars might be afraid to speak openly about issues with management, or other problems preventing them from becoming fully engaged with their work.
 Creating an open, anonymous way for employees to provide feedback gives leadership an opportunity to keep their fingers on the pulse of how their workforce is feeling, and what can be changed to make it even better.
-Everything from suggestion boxes to employee engagement apps can be utlized to help ensure voices at all levels of the organization are being heard.
+Everything from suggestion boxes to employee engagement apps can be utilized to help ensure voices at all levels of the organization are being heard.

 Finding workers who are likely to become and remain engaged starts long before an employee’s first day of work.
 Employee engagement begins with the interview process.
 However, fewer than 40 percent of hiring teams use any type of formal pre-hire assessment to measure a candidate’s core competencies.

-Creating engagement involves more than simply designing jobs workers will find meaningful; it means finding the right person for the job, which means utilizing a talent acquisition strategy that aligns an organization’s values and goals with the skillset and values of the candidate.
+Creating engagement involves more than simply designing jobs workers will find meaningful; it means finding the right person for the job, which means utilizing a talent acquisition strategy that aligns an organization’s values and goals with the skill set and values of the candidate.
 After all, if a candidate's skills do not match those required for success in the role, he or she likely won't experience success or engagement with the position.

 Topics: Talent Selection Ideas